gotgit/gotgit/en.rst

 3.1.5        Chinese character support             [26]
 -------------------------------------------------------

-Works excellently in UTF8 environment, but may failed in other locale.
+Works excellent in UTF8 environment, but may failed in other locale.

+If Linux is in other locale such as zh_CN.GBK :

+* Characters other then English can be in commit logs after proper settings.

-* Logs works fine because there is a embed charset encoding directive in commit object.
+  There will be a embed charset encoding directive in commit object.

-* Filenames with local characters failed, because tree object not encode in UTF8.
+* Filenames can not use non-English charcters, because tree object is not encoded in UTF8.

 3.2       Install Git under Mac OS X               [28]
 =======================================================